puzzle/ansible-training/content/en/docs/01/_index.en.md

 {{% alert title="Note" color="primary" %}}
   Note that you cannot do this using Ansible yet.
-The reason being you need root privileges and we are just setting up those right now.
+The reason being you need root privileges, and we are just setting up those right now.
 {{% /alert %}}

 {{% /details %}}